Local Land Charges search

 Local Land Charges forms

-The LLC1 certificate includes all entries on the local land charges register, including:
+The LLC1 certificate is available from HM Land Registry and includes all entries on the local land charges register, including:

 - financial charges